suyashshenoi/codepair/README.md

 ### 2. Choose Running Mode

 We offer two options.
-Choose the one that best suits your needs:
+Choose the one that best suits ythe needs:

 - **Frontend Development Only Mode**: Use this option if you only want to develop the frontend.
 - **Full Stack Development Mode**: Use this option if you want to develop both the frontend and backend together.